MicrosoftDocs/azure-docs/articles/aks/azure-netapp-files-dynamic.md

 * Azure NetApp Files is only available [in selected Azure regions][anf-regions].
 * Before you can use Azure NetApp Files, you must be granted access to the Azure NetApp Files service.
 To apply for access, you can use the [Azure NetApp Files waitlist submission form][anf-waitlist] or go to https://azure.microsoft.com/services/netapp/#getting-started.
 You can't access the Azure NetApp Files service until you receive the official confirmation email from the Azure NetApp Files team.
-* After the initial deployment of an AKS cluster, users can choose to provision ANF volumes statically or dynamically.
+* After the initial deployment of an AKS cluster, users can choose to provision Azure NetApp Files volumes statically or dynamically.
 This articles covers the former workflow.
 * To use dynamic provisioning with Azure NetApp Files, install and configure [NetApp Trident](https://netapp-trident.readthedocs.io/) version 19.07 or later.

 ## Configure Azure NetApp Files